AI-FLEX-9/SportsFriends/README.md

 # SportsFriends
-SportsFriends is a system that can grade sports activities using Pose estimation AI technology.
+SportsFriends is a system that can grade sports activities using Pose Estimation AI technology.